-Skinning vulvectomy—removes the top layer of skin
+- Skinning vulvectomy—removes the top layer of skin

-Simple vulvectomy—removes multiple layers of skin and tissue
+- Simple vulvectomy—removes multiple layers of skin and tissue

-Partial vulvectomy—removes a part of the vulva, as well as some nearby tissue and lymph nodes
+- Partial vulvectomy—removes a part of the vulva, as well as some nearby tissue and lymph nodes

-Radical vulvectomy—removes the entire vulva, including nearby tissue and lymph nodes
+- Radical vulvectomy—removes the entire vulva, including nearby tissue and lymph nodes